hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-This blog post shows the process to set up the hierarchical namespaces in Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
-It demonstrates how easy to manage namespace relationships, propagate configurations and resources, and enforce access control policies using the hierarchical namespace in K8s for the cluster administrators.
+This blog post provides a step-by-step guide on how to set up hierarchical namespaces in Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
+It explores and demonstrates the simplicity of handling relationships between K8s namespaces, propagating configurations and resources, and applying access control policies using hierarchical namespaces in K8s.
+The utilization of hierarchical namespaces can result in a more steamlined namespace management and improved security in the complex K8s production environment.

 ### Overview

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.